 I must have first heard of Israel in the pages of my geography books in school.
 Confession – I have no memory of it except that I knew there is a country called Israel.

 After I grew up a bit and started reading newspapers – it always stayed in my mind as a troubled part of the earth.
 I did not really follow the news in detail, but I knew something was happening there.
-It was not in the top travel destinations I wanted to visit.
+It was not among the top travel destinations I wanted to visit.

 Books On Israel

 Years later I read ‘The Almond Tree‘ by Michelle Cohen Corasanti.
-It is the story of a boy who grows up in the conflict dominated areas of Palestine and Israel.
+It is the story of a boy who grows up in the conflict-dominated areas of Palestine and Israel.
 The book opened up the geography of Israel for me.
 In my review of the book I said, I want to pack my bags and head to Israel now.
-I wanted to see the orange, olive and almond trees described in the book.
-I wanted to walk through the corridors of Hebrew university where the protagonist of the book studied science.
+I wanted to see the orange, olive, and almond trees described in the book.
+I wanted to walk through the corridors of Hebrew University where the protagonist of the book studied science.

 Tel Aviv – A happening hub of Innovation

 In my alternate life as a student and consultant of business innovation, I often came across innovators from Israel.
 Israel is a world leader in the startup ecosystem.
-It serves as headquarters to many innovative companies.
-It has a culture that attracts the brilliant minds from across the world.
+It serves as the headquarters of many innovative companies.
+It has a culture that attracts brilliant minds from across the world.
 Startup Capitals a book that speaks about the startup hotspots across the puts Tel Aviv right on top.

 Now I have been to places like Silicon Valley, Bangalore & Singapore and I know the vibrant culture they have that allows startups to flourish.
 I assumed that Tel Aviv would have a similar cosmopolitan culture for the new business ideas to flourish.
-It was time to read on Tel Aviv.
+It was time to read about Tel Aviv.